OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 can also be parallelized without needing the `loop` directives on the `i` loops.
-By placing a `loop` directive on each loop that can be parallelized, the programmer ensures that the compiler will understand that the loop is safe the parallelize.
-When used within a `parallel` region, the `loop` directive asserts that the loop iterations are independent of each other and are safe the parallelize and should be used to provide the compiler as much information about the loops as possible.
+By placing a `loop` directive on each loop that can be parallelized, the programmer ensures that the compiler will understand that the loop is safe to parallelize.
+When used within a `parallel` region, the `loop` directive asserts that the loop iterations are independent of each other and are safe to parallelize and should be used to provide the compiler as much information about the loops as possible.

 Building the above code using the NVHPC compiler produces the